 Unpatched operating systems and other storage device firmware provide an open door for attackers if they’re not immediately fixed.
-Some proactive hackers will learn about vulnerabilities before or immediately when they’re announced and then be able to locate the back door into the NAS system before the business patches it.
+Some proactive hackers will learn about vulnerabilities before or immediately when they’re announced and then locate the back door of a NAS system before the business patches it.
 But a quickly patched operating system or any other management software is much easier to protect.

 Is investing in NAS security worth it?

-For companies that are wondering if security solutions are worth the time and money required to implement them, keep in mind that a ransomware attack or network outage doesn’t just cost money.
-It also affects the business’s reputation.
-If an organization is known for not protecting its customers’ data or having applications down, it could lose patronage and revenue long-term.
+For companies that are wondering if NAS security solutions are worth the time and money required to implement them, keep in mind that a ransomware attack or network outage doesn’t just cost money.
+It also affects the company’s reputation.
+If an organization is known for not protecting their customers’ data or having applications down, it could lose clients and revenue long-term.
 The average cost of a breach in the United States is $9.4 million, according to IBM’s 2022 data breach report.

-Yes, NAS security is challenging to plan and deploy, and it requires collaboration from not only IT and storage teams but often also business leaders.
-But for enterprises that want to be successful for decades to come, it’s critical.
+Yes, NAS security isn’t easy to plan or deploy, and it requires collaboration from not only IT and storage teams, but often also business leaders.
+But for enterprises that want to be successful for decades to come, NAS security is critical.
 And for data stored in network-attached storage systems, it’s essential.

 Learn how to secure your NAS environments: Best Practices for NAS Security